smach/SunsetTSA/cran-comments.md

 ## Resubmission

-This responds to CRAN feedback email telling me to omit the LICENSE file and its reference because it is not needed for GPL.
+This first resubmission responds to CRAN feedback email instructing me to omit the LICENSE file and a reference to it because it is not needed for GPL.

 ## Test environments
 * local Windows 10 Pro install, R 3.6.0